Welcome to the Beadographer user guide. This guide has information covering each feature of the latest version of the app.

 Changing the style of selected beads

-When any of the marquee, select, or color select tools are active, you can change the style of all selected beads by clicking on a bead in the palette.
-All the beads will be assigned this style.
+When any of the marquee, select, or color select tools are active, you can change the style of all selected beads by clicking on a swatch in the palette.
+All the selected beads will then be assigned this style.

-When any of the marquee, select, or color select tools are active, you can move selected beads by dragging them.
+When any of the marquee, select, or color select tools are active, you can move selected beads by dragging them (this function is not available in all patterns).
 If you hold down Alt and drag the beads, you will copy the current selection.
 This is useful for quickly creating repeating patterns.

 To copy beads to another project, select beads you want to copy, then press Alt + C to copy the beads.
 Then open another project and press Alt + V to paste.

-⚠ When copying between projects, the beads will be pasted in the same location in the canvas as where they were copied.
-You may need to change the view to see where they were pasted.
+When copying between projects, the beads will be pasted into the same location on the canvas as where they were when copied.
 They will overwrite any beads in the new location.
 If the canvas is a different size, the beads may not appear.
 If the type of bead is different in the new project, the beads will change finish and will lose their description.

 Using the palette

-Clicking on a bead in the palette will select a style.
-If the marquee, select, or color select tools are active, this will change the style of the selected beads.
-If a non-drawing tool is active, the draw tool will become active when you select a style.
-The first 9 styles in the palette can also be selected using keyboard shortcuts 1-9.
+If the marquee, select, or color select tools are active, clicking a swatch will change the style of the selected beads.
+If a non-drawing tool is active, the draw tool will become active when you select a swatch.

-- Move the three sliders in the color picker menu to change the color of the prototype bead.
+- Move the three sliders in the New Swatch dialog to change the color of the new style.

 The eyedropper tool

-This tool allows you to select a style of bead on the canvas.
-The prototype bead will change to reflect the style you chose.
-It is useful if you want to select quickly the style of a bead you have added to the canvas.
+This tool allows you to select a swatch by clicking on a bead on the canvas.
+The active style will change to match the bead you clicked on.
+This is convenient for selecting directly from the canvas.
 You can also access the eyedropper tool by holding down Alt while the draw tool is active.